-Engaged by Willmott Dixon once the project was already secured by them and at Stage E, Colorminium’s brief was to work closely with other key trades to carry out the detailed design, manufacture and delivery of the façade scheme.
-A very tight budget and a relatively highly specified scheme dictated the material and system choice, leaving the care of the methodology and delivery in our hands.
+Our brief was to work closely with key trades to carry out the detailed design, manufacture and delivery of the façade scheme.
+A delicate price point and a relatively highly specified scheme dictated the material and system choice, leaving the care of the methodology and delivery in our hands.

 A concrete frame building with columns and slab lines clad in pre-cast concrete panels created a modular façade pattern with individual curtain wall screens framed by the pre-cast.
 A proprietary stick system curtain wall was used with the weathering lines and membranes running behind the pre-cast and back to the structure.
 Party wall elements are fire-rated and a system with matching sight-lines was used to ensure continuity of framing.